eduuh/blog/content/en/workshops/typescript/typescript.md

+---
+title: "Typescript"
+date: 2020-05-26T16:02:40+03:00
+draft: true
+linktitle: "Typescript"
+title: "Typescript"
+description: "Typescript"

+hideToc: true
+enableToc: true

+categories: ["productivity", "linux"]
+tags: ["Cli", "bash"]

+image : images/gnu-bash.png
+author: eduuh # author name
+authorEmoji:  🤖
+authorImage: "/images/edd.jpg" # image path in the static folder
+authorDesc: Selftaught Web and Mobile Developer # author description
+---

 ## Typescript Workshop

 ### Getting Started with Typescript.

 Typescript compiles into javascript. javascript is what you are actually going to execute (either in the browser or server).
 You are going to need the following.

      * Typescript compiler.
      * A typescript editor.

 Typescript = JavaScript + A Type system

 We are going a vast amount of time learning about **A type system**.

 #### The goal of the type system